rscopes/rescope/readme.md

 ## What's the point ?

 Applications transform structured data & events into user-friendly interfaces and controls. <br/>
-The set of data transformations of one or more applications can be divided into reusable data components with a reactive state and result data.
+The set of data transformations of one or more applications can be divided into reusable data components with reactive state and result data.
 Just like React Components. <br/>
 Of course, that's quickly said, in an application, the data must deal with complex dependencies, different contexts, custom data bindings, and so on. <br/>